Deal: Buy Finnair Plus Avios with a 50% Bonus

 Buying miles and points can represent a great deal, especially for premium air travel.
-Loyalty programmes advertise these sales as discounts or offer a bonus for purchased miles.
-Finnair has now launched its latest promotion on purchased miles, valid through September 17, 2025, 2359 Eastern European Time (EET).
-Finnair is offering up to a 50% Bonus on purchasing Avios in this round of the promotion, which is a tiered one.
+Loyalty programmes advertise these sales as discounts or as bonuses for purchased miles.
+Finnair has now launched its latest promotion on purchased miles, valid through February 5, 2026, 2359 Eastern European Time (EET).
+Finnair is offering up to a 50% Bonus on purchasing Avios in this tiered promotion.
 This is a cost-effective way to acquire Avios.

 Buy Finnair Plus Points at a 50% Bonus.